NSO-developer/nso-gitbook/cisco-apicdc/README-ned-settings.md

     - cisco-apicdc port <string> (default 22)

-      Port number. sftp:22, ftp:21.
+      Port number. scp,sftp:22, ftp:21.

     - cisco-apicdc protocol <enum> (default sftp)

-      ftp or sftp;
+      ftp, sftp or scp;
       The APIC-DC device will use <protocol> to copy the config archive on the remote host and the NED will use <protocol> to get that config archive;
-      So please note that, the remote host needs to support <protocol>
+      So please note that, the remote host needs to support <protocol>.
+      In case of scp you need to set ned-settings/cisco-apicdc/local-host=true

       ftp   - ftp.

       sftp  - sftp.

+      scp   - scp.

     - cisco-apicdc management-EPG <enum>